 Client acknowledges and agrees that:

-- Performance may be affected by factors outside Company's control including Client's infrastructure, Internet connectivity, and third-party services
+• Performance may be affected by factors outside Company's control.
+Client's infrastructure, Internet connectivity, and third-party services are included

-- The Company makes no guarantees regarding specific business outcomes, revenue increases, cost savings, or market success resulting from Services
+• No guarantees are made regarding specific business outcomes, revenue increases, cost savings, or market success resulting from Services

-- Timelines and estimates are based on information provided by Client and may change if requirements, scope, or underlying assumptions change
+• Timelines and estimates are based on information provided by Client.
+Changes may occur if requirements, scope, or underlying assumptions change

 4. Client Obligations